 If you’re thinking about supplementing with creatine to help build muscle mass, kre-aklayn will no doubt be the best option.

-Therefore with the intake of Branched Chain Amino Acids during, or after exercise stimulates the rate of muscle protein synthesis and leads to positive protein balance, (i.e. the rate of protein synthesis is greater than the rate of protein breakdown).
+Therefore, taking BCAAs during or after exercise stimulates the rate of muscle protein synthesis and leads to positive protein balance, (i.e. the rate of protein synthesis is greater than the rate of protein breakdown).
+Why is that good?
+Gains, that's why!
 By adding BCAAs to your nutritional regimen, you’re creating a positive protein balance, or rate of protein synthesis, leading to increased lean muscle mass and strength.

 Beta-Alanine is a non-essential beta-amino acid, which has proven to be one of the most effective supplements in building muscle mass, endurance, and strength.
 Unique in its anatomy, beta alanine is a component of the histidine dipeptides carnosine and anserine, as well as vitamin B5, or pantothenic acid.

-Citrulline Malate has proven to have several significant benefits for increasing strength, recovery, and endurace through different mechanisms of action.
+Citrulline Malate has proven to have several significant benefits for increasing strength, recovery, and endurance through different mechanisms of action.